 What is the purpose of the hearing?

-The hearing’s purpose is to determine the minor patient’s sufficient maturity to decide on her own whether to have an abortion OR that giving notice per Colorado Parental Notification Act will not be in the best interest of the minor patient.
-That is what a minor patient and her attorney will convey to the judge and on which grounds the judge will issue a court order.
+The hearing’s purpose is to determine the minor patient’s sufficient maturity to decide on their own whether to have an abortion OR that giving notice per Colorado Parental Notification Act will not be in the best interest of the minor patient.
+That is what a minor patient and their attorney will convey to the judge and on which grounds the judge will issue a court order.

 Put another way, if the judge finds the minor is sufficiently mature to decide whether to have an abortion, the court must waive the notification requirement.
 In waiving the requirement based on maturity, the court is authorizing the minor to make their own decision whether to have an abortion; the court does not actually consent to or order the abortion.